-You’ve just been promoted into management – Congratulations, you’ve made it, right?
-You can just sit back and let everyone else do the work.
+You’ve just been promoted to management – Congratulations, you’ve made it.
+After that, you can sit back and let everyone else do the work.
+Right?

 And it all requires effort.